 Poached Salmon with Brussels Sprout Slaw

-1 leek, light green parts only, halved lengthwise, then quartered 1 stalk celery, chopped 1/2 cup white wine Juice of 1 lemon 1 bay leaf 1 tsp. kosher salt 1 tsp. peppercorns 4 center-cut salmon fillets (about 5 oz each) 1 lb.
-Brussels sprouts 4 tbsp. apple cider vinegar 2 tbsp. chopped fresh chives, divided 2 tsp.
-Dijon mustard 1/4 tsp. each salt and pepper 1/2 cup vegetable oil 1 tbsp. white vinegar 4 EGGS
+4 large EGGS 1 leek, light green parts only, halved lengthwise, then quartered 1 stalk celery, chopped 1/2 cup white wine juice of 1 lemon 1 bay leaf 1 tsp. kosher salt 1 tsp. peppercorns 4 center-cut salmon fillets (about 5 oz. each) FOR SLAW: 1 lb.
+Brussels sprouts 4 Tbsp. apple cider vinegar 2 Tbsp. chopped fresh chives, divided 2 tsp.
+Dijon mustard 1/4 tsp. each salt and pepper 1/2 cup vegetable oil 1 Tbsp. white vinegar

 Yields: 4 servings

 - Nutritional Information